cyber-geiger/toolbox-communicationApi/iOSDocumentation.md

 ## Add the Dart package

-In the pubspec.yml add `geiger_api` as a dependency
+In the pubspec.yml add `geiger_api` as a dependency and run `flutter pub get` in the terminal in your project root

+## Install iOS dependencies (CocoaPods)

+Using the terminal, navigate to the ios folder of the app and run the following command: `pod install`

+Optionally run `pod update` to update the dependecies

 ## Dart Geiger API Usage